valkey-io/valkey-doc/docs/interact/programmability/lua-api.md

 ---
-title: "Redis Lua API reference"
+title: "Valkey Lua API reference"
 linkTitle: "Lua API"
 weight: 3
 description: >
-   Executing Lua in Redis
+   Executing Lua in Valkey
 aliases:
     - /topics/lua-api
     - /docs/manual/programmability/lua-api/
 ---

-Redis includes an embedded [Lua 5.1](https://www.lua.org/) interpreter.
+Valkey includes an embedded [Lua 5.1](https://www.lua.org/) interpreter.
 The interpreter runs user-defined [ephemeral scripts](/topics/eval-intro) and [functions](/topics/functions-intro).
 Scripts run in a sandboxed context and can only access specific Lua packages.
 This page describes the packages and APIs available inside the execution's context.

 ## Sandbox context

 The sandboxed Lua context attempts to prevent accidental misuse and reduce potential threats from the server's environment.

-Scripts should never try to access the Redis server's underlying host systems.
+Scripts should never try to access the Valkey server's underlying host systems.
 That includes the file system, network, and any other attempt to perform a system call other than those supported by the API.

-Scripts should operate solely on data stored in Redis and data provided as arguments to their execution.
+Scripts should operate solely on data stored in Valkey and data provided as arguments to their execution.

 ### Global variables and functions

 The sandboxed Lua execution context blocks the declaration of global variables and functions.
-The blocking of global variables is in place to ensure that scripts and functions don't attempt to maintain any runtime context other than the data stored in Redis.
+The blocking of global variables is in place to ensure that scripts and functions don't attempt to maintain any runtime context other than the data stored in Valkey.
-In the (somewhat uncommon) use case that a context needs to be maintain between executions, you should store the context in Redis' keyspace.
+In the (somewhat uncommon) use case that a context needs to be maintain between executions, you should store the context in Valkey' keyspace.

-Redis will return a "Script attempted to create global variable 'my_global_variable" error when trying to execute the following snippet:
+Valkey will return a "Script attempted to create global variable 'my_global_variable" error when trying to execute the following snippet:

 ```lua
 my_global_variable = 'some value'